-Fulton County Medical Examiner Office and Othram Team to Identify 1995 Jane Doe
+Fulton County Medical Examiner Office and Othram Team to Identify a 1995 Teen

-Almost three decades after her discovery, investigators are still working to identify a young woman found in Fulton County
+Almost three decades after her discovery, the remains of a young woman found in Fulton County have been identified as Kiyona Arnold.

 SHARE